Szilard Engines as Quantum Thermodynamical Systems: Conclusion

-\paragraph*{Conclusion.} We revisited Szilard's engine from the broader perspective of a quantum information engine---a quantum machine that manipulates both energy and information to produce work and dissipate heat.
-Including the controller (demon), and its quantum nature, into the engine's description allowed us to explore a variety of nonclassical thermodynamic behaviors that, while being compatible with the principles of quantum thermodynamics, exhibited new and different thermodynamic signatures.
-This method of analyzing controlled quantum systems can be generalized to arbitrary quantum information engines and so will be of interest to designing efficient quantum information processing devices.
+We revisited Szilard's engine from the broader perspective of a quantum information engine---a quantum machine that manipulates both energy and information to produce work while dissipating heat.
+Including both the parametric dependence on the informational states of the demon, and its quantum nature, into the engine's description allowed us to explore a variety of nonclassical thermodynamic behaviors.
+Those behaviors, while compatible with the principles of quantum thermodynamics, exhibited new and different thermodynamic signatures.
+We believe these analyses generalize to arbitrary quantum information engines and will be an aid in designing efficient quantum information processing devices.